siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/580-how-to-use-podman-dockerfile-on-almalinux.md

 featured_image: /images/almalinux.webp
 url: dockerfiles-podman-almalinux
 ---
 Podman is an increasingly popular alternative to Docker for managing containers, and it is fully compatible with OCI (Open Container Initiative) standards.
 If you’re running AlmaLinux, a community-supported, enterprise-grade Linux distribution, you can leverage Podman to build, manage, and deploy containers efficiently using Dockerfiles.
-In this blog post, we’ll dive into the steps to use Dockerfiles with Podman on AlmaLinux.
+In this article, we’ll dive into the steps to use Dockerfiles with Podman on AlmaLinux.

 ---